uqlibrary/technology-training/QGIS/vector/QGIS_vector.md

 * In the **Processing Toolbox** window `Search` for "Fix geometries"
 * Double-click on the **Fix geometries** option
 * In the **Fix Geometries** window, select `CAPAD2020_terrestrial_QLD` from the **Input layer** options, then click `Run`
-* We will need to do this same process now for the

 You can now re-run the **Intersection** tool with the resulting **Fixed Geometries** layer (instead of the **CAPAD2020_terrestrial_QLD** layer)